 Can I use my Cuisinart coffee maker without the charcoal filter?

-Yes, you can use a Cuisinart coffee maker without the charcoal filter if you are using filtered or bottled water to brew coffee.
-For unfiltered water, use a charcoal filter as it safeguards the lifespan of the brewer and removes chlorine residues and other undesirable tastes and odors in water.
+Yes, you can use a Cuisinart coffee maker without the charcoal filter if you are using filtered or bottled water in the brewer.
+For unfiltered water, using a charcoal filter safeguards the lifespan of the brewer and removes chlorine residues and other undesirable tastes and odors in water.